Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-(PLANO, TEXAS – May 9) – Breaking out in sweats, not sleeping well, and just feeling bad on a regular basis prompted Gene Isotti to take a trip to his internal medicine doctor at Baylor Regional Medical Center at Plano back in September of 2009.
+(PLANO, TEXAS – May 9) – Breaking out in sweats, not sleeping well, and just feeling bad on a regular basis prompted Gene Isotti to take a trip to his internal medicine doctor at Baylor Scott & White Medical Center - Plano back in September of 2009.

 After the doctor performed a blood sugar test, Gene wasn’t expecting to hear that he had type II diabetes.
 “When the doctor gave me the diagnosis, I was upset, but it made me want to take better care of myself,” says Gene.
 “I work for an insurance company so I see the effect that uncontrolled diabetes can have on people.”

 Gene’s doctor referred him to the Diabetes Self Management Program at Baylor Scott & White - Plano where he went through an initial assessment and attended six classes that helped him alter his lifestyle and improve his condition.
 “By implementing the lessons I learned through the Diabetes Self Management Program, I am able to manage my condition without medication, and my blood sugar levels are now better than some people who don’t have the condition,” says Gene.

 While attending the diabetes self management program Gene found it comforting to talk with someone who was positive and reassuring.
 “One of the things that helped me was how perceptive the people were who run the program and how they were always available to answer my questions,” says Gene.
 Through the program, Gene learned about what lifestyle factors can have an impact on the disease and also learned tips on eating out from nutritionists.